 How does the Strategy contribute to international cooperation in cyberspace?

 To preserve an open, free and secure cyberspace is a global challenge, which the EU should address together with the relevant international partners and organisations, the private sector and civil society.
-The EU will place a renewed emphasis on dialogue with third countries and international organisations, with a special focus on like-minded partners that share EU values.
+The EU is placing a renewed emphasis on dialogue with third countries and international organisations, with a special focus on like-minded partners that share EU values.
 At bilateral level, cooperation with the United States is particularly important and will be further developed.

 What the EU is doing on cyber defence issues?